 If a company offers a lifetime warranty, then you might think that your artificial grass is covered for, well, a lifetime.
 However, this usually isn’t the case.
 Unfortunately for buyers, there aren’t any laws about how companies use this “lifetime” term.
 Many times it’s up to the company or manufacturer to determine how long that warranty is applicable and what they consider to be the lifetime of that product.
 And sometimes, a lifetime warranty is even dictated by the state you live in.

-Some companies producing products over seas don’t provide a limited 10, 12 or 15-year warranty that is pretty standard in this industry.
+Some companies producing products overseas don’t provide a limited 10, 12 or lifetime warranty that is pretty standard in this industry.
 Instead, they offer a much lengthier or even lifetime warranty.
 But buyers beware!
 They often can’t hold true to their warranty simply because receiving your defective product and sending you a new one is very expensive due to freight costs alone.

 Read the Fine Print